chengluyu/ast-helper/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) **and modified according to my preference**.

+## What's Included

+* Prettier (2 space indent, print width of 100 characters, single quote, semicolon and trailing comma)
+* ESLint with plugins of TypeScript, React and Prettier
+* Turn on all strict type-checking options in tsconfig.json
+* Use Sass as CSS pre-processor
+* Removed the spinning React logo in App.tsx and related CSS and SVG
+* EditorConfig (insert new line at EOF and trim trailing spaces except for markdown files)

 ## Available Scripts